quachio/gulp-quachio/readme.md

 ## Other

 - **src/.jshintrc:**  This file is a jshint config file for proper ES6+ sublimeText linting.
 This file is not required and in the future will be removed.
-- **.bowerrc:** This config file points bower to the where to install "bower_components"

 ## To Do